YueLiPicasso/intro_ocaml/OCanren_exercises/Gold_Mining/README.md

 ## Reference

 Bellman, Richard Ernest, _The Theory of Dynamic Programming_, Santa Monica, Calif.: RAND Corporation, P-550, 1954.
 As of July 20, 2020: https://www.rand.org/pubs/papers/P550.html

+## Compilation

+First run `make` in the [LRational](LRational) directory.
+This creates the compiled interface and implementation of the `LRational` library.
+Then run `make` in the top level directory of the Gold Mining project.